nhtaylor/data-analysis-class/README.md

 # Data Analysis Course

 This repo will house the code I made for my Data Analysis in the Social Sciences course from Fall 2017.
-This readme will be work in progress until I successfully upload everything.
+Greg Eirich taught this course as part of the QMSS program at Columbia University.
 These were my early days in R, so forgive the code.

 Lab 1: Descriptive Statistics, Subgroup Summaries, & Cross Tabulating Variables (data in folder)